 Accessibility is a key factor in the provision of waterplay facilities and the 2010 ILMP recommended a provision target of one per residential block (representing about a ten-minute walk)20.
 However, given the growing variation in built form and levels of density per residential block, this 2019 Update recommends a revised provision target of one waterplay feature per 20,000 residents going forward.
-With forecasted growth of 119,700 persons by 2031, this translates into a need for six (6) additional waterplay facilities.
+Forecasted growth translates into a need for six (6) additional waterplay facilities by 2031.
 In the past, the City has used the terms "major" and "minor" to distinguish between different sizes of waterplay facilities; however, the demand for multiple features at each location means that provision is trending closer to the "major" category and this will likely continue into the future.